junwatu/junwatu/README.md

 ## 🏆  Portofolio

-You can learn a lot about me on my company website, [here](https://www.junwatu.com/about).
+You can learn a lot about me, [here](https://www.junwatu.com/about).